 Tips For Pressure Washing Decks

-The importance of pressure washing decks carefully so you don't destroy the wood deck boards.
+The importance of pressure washing your deck carefully so that you don't destroy the wood deck boards.

-There is nothing like a good pressure washing of the decking and
+There is nothing like a good pressure washing of your deck and

-But before washing, give the deck a good sweep with a stiff broom and remove all surface dirt.
+But before washing be sure to give your deck a good sweep with a stiff broom to remove all surface dirt.

 Pressure Washing Tips

 A proper pressure washer for cleaning decks should provide at least 2000 psi but perferably 2400 to 2500 psi.

 Otherwise you'll spend much more time trying to remove the grime and dirt than required.

 Be careful not to damage the deck boards, as water under pressure can be very destructive.
 That said, no matter what you do some of the wood fibers will get a bit fuzzy and raise up a bit due to the force of the water.

 You can minimize this by keeping the wand between 6" and 9" from the deck surface in a flattened pendulum motion.